petter-holmberg/cpp-ref/classes.md

 Use private inheritance instead of composition only when absolutely necessary, which means when: [Sutter99](#Sutter99) §15
 - You need access to the class's protected members.
 - You need to override a virtual function.
-- The object needs to be constructed before other base subobjects.
+- The object needs to be constructed before other base sub-objects.

 Never use public inheritance except to model true Liskow IS-A and WORKS-LIKE-A. All overridden member functions must require no more and promise no less.
 [Sutter99](#Sutter99) §22